kusamanetwork/userguide/docs/try/staking.md

 ### What is nominating?
 A nominator publishes a list of validator candidates that they trust, and puts down an amount of KSM at stake to support them with.
 If some of these candidates are elected as validators, they share with them the payments, or the sanctions, on a per-staked-KSM basis.
 Unlike validators, an unlimited number of parties can participate as nominators.
 As long as a nominator is diligent in their choice and only supports validator candidates with good security practices, their role carries low risk and provides a continuous source of revenue.

+For detailed instructions on how to nominate Kusama validators, please see the [Nominating page](https://guide.kusama.network/en/latest/try/nominating/) of this guide.

 ### Can I nominate multiple validators?